 False

-Howard-Browne, and most recently was seen with Todd
+with Rodney Howard-Browne, and most recently was seen with Todd

 Bentley in Lakeland, Florida.
 Also (or parts thereof) known as Holy

-Laughter Movement, Toronto Blessing or Toronto Movement, Pensacola Outpouring
+Laughter Movement, Toronto Blessing or Toronto

-have gone out into the world."
+of evil."
 Matthew 7:15-23 is another strong warning:

 “Watch out for false prophets.
 They come to you in sheep’s